Woutitit/woutitit.github.io/general-tips-and-advice.md

 ## Back up torrent files
 Torrent files are light weight and if we do lose a certain thing it can be easily redownloaded from that torrent.

-## If forgetting to record...
-You can always get whatever you played on your MIDI keyboard if you go